orbitmines/archive/projects/2028? Project - Library.md

 - Develop a program which is encoded in the network?
 - Change a number in the code, change the code whatever.

 4 Modules.
-Each with a different permut
+Each with a different permutation of min/max time/space complexity.
 - Minimize time complexity.
 - Minimize space complexity.
 (Sometimes adding to it makes it less, since we can then abstract more)

 - Maximize useful abstractions (possible actions).
 	- Judge abstraction quality.
 - Maximize  (possible states)